bitagoras/xtype/README.md

 4. Objects or dictionaries with key/value pairs for arbitrary elements
 5. Arbitrary hierarchy levels
 6. Unfinished files are syntactically valid as long as values are complete
+7. Parsing can be very fast and no stack is required

 ### Possible features by making use of the optional meta information